wbruntra/react-set/vite-client/src/components/Solo/ACTION_LOGGING.md

 Where:

 - `setsOnBoard` (number): Number of valid sets present on the board when the action occurred
-- `timeInSeconds` (number): Time taken to find the set (from declaration to completion), rounded to 1 decimal place
+- `timeInSeconds` (number): Time taken to find the set (from round start to declaration), rounded to 1 decimal place
 - `who` (string): Either `'h'` for human player or `'c'` for CPU

 ## Example Data